LLM-based Discriminative Reasoning for Knowledge Graph Question Answering: Experiments

-Following the analysis of subgraph quality, we calculated the average size of the retrieved subgraphs.
-As shown in Figure~\ref{fig:boxplot}, there is a significant reduction in the average size of the retrieved subgraphs, indicating that the LDR method effectively improves the efficiency of subgraph retrieval by recalling fewer but higher-quality subgraph triples.
+Following the analysis of searching capability, we move on to evaluate the pruning and answering capability of our proposed strategies.
+We calculate the average size of the retrieved subgraphs.
+As shown in Figure~\ref{fig:boxplot}, there is a significant reduction in the average size of the retrieved subgraphs, indicating that the READS method effectively improves the efficiency of subgraph retrieval by recalling fewer but higher-quality subgraph triples.

-Redundant information may significantly increase the context length, thereby affecting the performance of the generative reasoning process.
-We analyze the impact of the size of the retrieved subgraph (i.e., the number of triples included) on the overall performance of the strategy.
-In addition to using RoG with finetuned chain-of-thought reasoning, we implement the in-context reasoning strategy proposed by ToG with the subgraphs retrieved by LDR.
+We analyze the impact of the size of the retrieved subgraph (i.e., the number of triples included) on the overall performance of the strategy (the result is shown in Figure~\ref{fig:fig4}).
+In addition to using RoG with finetuned chain-of-thought reasoning, we implement the in-context reasoning strategy proposed by ToG with the subgraphs retrieved by READS.
 To ensure fairness, we use Llama2\_7b as the base model for all experiments.
-As shown in Figure~\ref{fig:fig4}, as the number of recalled subgraph triples increases, the performance of generative reasoning methods declines, whereas the strategy adopted by LDR remains more stable.
-This observation suggests that generation-based reasoning strategies are more sensitive to the size of the subgraphs compared to the discriminative strategy employed by LDR.
+As shown in Figure~\ref{fig:fig4}, as the number of recalled subgraph triples increases, the performance of generative reasoning methods declines, whereas the strategy adopted by READS remains more stable.
+Redundant subgraph significantly increase the context length, thereby affecting the performance of the generative reasoning process.
+This observation suggests that generation-based reasoning strategies are more sensitive to the size of the subgraphs compared to the strategy employed by READS.